 - cfssl

-This guide is focussed on creating your own CA , SSL/TLS certificates.
-It is meant for development or to use within an ornaziational network where everyone can install the root CA certificate that you provide.
+This guide is focused on creating your own CA and SSL/TLS certificates.
+It is meant for development or to use within an organizational network where everyone can install the root CA certificate that you provide.
 For usage in public (internet) facing services, you should consider using any of the available third party CA services like Digicert etc.

 Generating Certificates Using OpenSSL